VoxWave/CYFighter-Zesty-Green-Falacious-Refuse/design.md

 ### Ultimate

-The game is the best of its kind.
+The game should be the best of its kind.
 Its what everyone goes to when they want to play a customizable poverty anime fighter.
 Doesn't hurt to have ambition.
+How this will be achieved is just that extra care will be put to achieve the other goals.

 ### Poverty

+The game should be accessible to people of all kinds of monetary situations.
+That goal is already partially achieved since the code is available openly under MIT licence.
+I considered a GPL licence since that would keep all modifications free(libre) but a GPL licence would probably make an already unlikely console version even harder and that would interfere with the poverty goal and the ultimate goal.
+Even if the game is available for free it still might not be accessible if it only runs on high-end hardware.
+Therefore the game should be able to run on a wide range of hardware.

 ### Customizable